pelavarre/byoverbs/README.md

   will build a feel in you for what you want the guesses of what you mean to be

 Your mere choice to work with
-  your own Notes of Examples and Explanations - your own Lab Notebook, will give you the feel for what missing **Options** and **Args** you can bring in to work with you, by changing and growing the **Code** in the Py File
+  your own Notes of Examples and Explanations - your own Lab Notebook - will give you the feel for what missing **Options** and **Args** you can bring in to work with you, by changing and growing the **Code** in the Py File

 Linux mostly ships only Sh Verbs that don't end in Dot P Y, don't end in Dot Anything, so you showing up to add the first Dot P Y variation
-    **hijacks Autocomplete to give you a separate Lab Notebook for each Verb**, an indexed Py File you can easily search out that comes to record your own Examples and Explanations, and your preferred Guesses of what you want for when you're not bothering to spell it out
+    **hijacks Autocomplete to give you a separate Lab Notebook for each Sh Verb**, an indexed Py File you can easily search out that comes to record your own Examples and Explanations, and your preferred Guesses of what you want for when you're not bothering to spell it out